 Vision – To prevent, cure, reverse, or slow the progression, and lessen the personal and societal impact of multiple sclerosis

-MS affects over 400,000 individuals in the United States and about 2.1 million worldwide.
-While individuals of all ages are affected by MS, it is more commonly diagnosed in young adults, particularly women, between the ages of 20 and 40.
+MS affects nearly 1 million individuals in the United States.
+While individuals of all ages are affected by MS, it is more commonly diagnosed in young adults, particularly women, between the ages of 20 and 40 years old.

-The etiology and pathogenesis of MS are largely unknown; however, it is thought to be triggered by a combination of one or more environmental factors in a genetically susceptible individual.
 MS is a heterogeneous disease that can manifest in many ways across the patient population.
 The progression, severity, and specific symptoms of MS are unpredictable and vary from one person to another.
-Currently, there is no cure for MS.
+Currently, there is no cure for MS. The etiology and pathogenesis of MS were largely unknown until a recent Science magazine study demonstrated a strong correlation between Epstein-Barr virus (EBV) infection and onset of MS. This study opens up new avenues for the prevention and treatment of MS.

 Since its inception in fiscal year 2009, the Multiple Sclerosis Research Program (MSRP) has supported innovative and impactful research that addresses fundamental issues and gaps in MS. The vision of the MSRP is to prevent, cure, reverse, or slow the progression and lessen the personal and societal impact of MS.